Rock and Roll Hall of Fame and Museum

 Expansion & Renovation

 The 143,000-sf (13,000-sm) Rock and Roll Hall of Fame and Museum is currently undergoing a significant expansion and renovation, representing a combined 86,100-sf (8,000-sm).
-LERA was the structural engineer for the original Rock Hall facility, designed with I.M.
-Pei in 1995 which contains exhibition space, a cantilevered auditorium, a disc jockey booth, office space, a museum shop, a café and outdoor terrace and a public plaza.
-The new addition building will be made of galvanized steel and will include a rooftop deck overlooking Lake Erie.
+LERA was the structural engineer for the original facility, designed by I.M.
+Pei in 1995, which contains exhibition space, a cantilevered auditorium, a disc jockey booth, office space, a museum shop, a café and outdoor terrace and a public plaza.
+The new addition building will be made of galvanized steel and will include a rooftop deck overlooking Lake Erie, which consists of a hybrid timber-steel roof structure using CLT panels and glulam beams.

 The original design combines geometric forms and cantilevered spaces, including 50,000 sf (4,600 sm) of exhibition space beneath a soaring “glass tent” spanning 260 ft (80-m), which engages an 8-story, 165-ft (50-m) tower containing the Hall of Fame.